SSSOC-CAN/laniakea/docs/api/grpc/python.md

-# Laniakea API - Python
+# Laniakea gRPC API - Python

-In this guide, we will look at how to interact with the Laniakea API via gRPC
+In this guide, we will look at how to interact with the Laniakea gRPC API via Python

 ## Dependencies